 For courses to meet criteria 2 and 3, the course must have been completed with a grade of a C- or higher, although credit toward a major may have a higher grade requirement.
 The Registrar's Office handles transfer credit and College Curriculum Committee (CCC) authorizes general education credit.
 Currently-enrolled students must get prior approval from the Registrar's Office to guarantee that a course they plan to take from another institution will receive transfer credit.
-For May 2018 graduates, transcripts from other institutions must be received by 5:00 p.m., February 2, 2018.
+For September and January graduates, transcripts from other institutions must be received in the Registrar's Office a minimum of 10 days prior to the graduation date.
+For May 2020 graduates, transcripts from other institutions must be received by 5:00 p.m., February 7.
+See the Academic Calendar for additional information.